This document provides a detailed reference on the data feed for version 2.4 of the Core Reporting API.

 Operating system is (Windows OR Macintosh) AND browser is (Firefox OR Chrome):

-Disallowed Dimensions and Metrics in segments.
+Dimensions and Metrics allowed in

 2005-01-01.
 There is no upper limit restriction for a start-date.
 However, setting a start-date that is too far in the future will most likely return empty results.